-In contrast Peter Buchanan warns that innovation through form making is not the beginning of something new but the terminal climax of an ancient trend, suggesting that if the C20th was about man-made technological innovation, the C21st has to be about an ethical understanding of the relationship between humanity and the earth.
-This paradigm shift will be uncomfortable and unpopular and is already being framed by some as the curtailment of human rights.
+Buchanan further warns that innovation through form making is not the beginning of something new but the terminal climax of an ancient trend, suggesting that if the twentieth century was about man-made technological innovation, the twenty-first has to be about an ethical understanding of the relationship between humanity and the earth.
+Barnabus Calder argues in his revisionist book, Architecture: From Prehistory to Climate Emergency, that all construction is a product of the energy available to the constructor be it manpower or fossil fuel.
+This paradigm shift is likely to be uncomfortable and unpopular and is already being framed by some as the curtailment of human rights; as by limiting energy in the form of fossil fuels, the extraction industry will make less profit.
 Without transforming our behaviours we are looking at the breakdown of civilisation and a world in collapse.

 Future Imperfect

 In language the future imperfect momentary tense states things proposed or anticipated to be done in future.
 Human collective thinking will have to recognise that the near future is going to be very different from our near past.
-The new age will need to address a collective sense of purpose; our psychological wellbeing, cultures and spiritual needs.
-In his book ‘Falter: Has the Human Game Begun to Play Itself Out?’, veteran environmentalist activist Bill McKibben describes the climate catastrophe as the result of exponential growth and fossil fuel capitalism.
+A new age will need to address a collective sense of purpose; our psychological wellbeing, cultures and spiritual needs.
+In his 2019 book ‘Falter: Has the Human Game Begun to Play Itself Out?’, veteran environmentalist activist Bill McKibben believes the climate catastrophe is the result of exponential growth and fossil fuel capitalism.
 Whether it is pollution, ocean acidity, snow melt, food security, social inequality or migration, the troubles have destabilised the planet.
+His bleak position, as a veteran activist, has been honed over the past thirty years following the publication of his book ‘The End of Nature’.
 Furthermore the role of technology, genetic engineering and AI are presented as potential existential threats that call into question fundamental assumptions about what it means to be human.
-A key conclusion is that we need to find out once again how to make decisions as a society, rather than have a small group of super-wealthy people privately making them for us.
+A key conclusion is that we find out once again how to make decisions as a society, rather than have a small group of super-wealthy people privately making them for us.

 So why is the situation not changing, given that the ethos of the modernist project is embedded in continuous change?
-Tim Morton suggests one reason is that the climate crisis a hyperobject; an idea so big it is impossible to grasp, like deep time or the event horizon.
+Tim Morton suggests one reason is that the climate crisis is a hyperobject; an idea so big it is impossible to grasp like deep time or the event horizon.
 He speaks of it as something sticky and viscose that we can only see in slices; very physical attributes that connect to the abstract nature of the problem.
 The implication is that we cannot see it as a whole, only as events or unconnected stories.
-Architecture itself can be understood as a hyperobject in so much as it embraces everything that has been and will be built, as well as a reflection on theories of progress.
-Often the far future is depicted as dystopian, and yet in our unstable environment you only have to catch the news to learn of another tragedy inflicted on people and the natural world due to unprecedented, record-braking weather events.
-We have arrived in the future and there is no going back.
+Architecture can also be understood as a hyperobject in so much as it embraces everything that has been and will be built, as well as a reflection on theories of progress.
+Often the far future is depicted as dystopian, and yet in our unstable environment you only have to catch the news to learn of another tragedy inflicted on people and the natural world due to unprecedented, record-breaking weather events.
+We have arrived in this future and there is no going back.